 77-791 Citizen complained that Iowa Veteran's Home in Marshalltown acted illegally and irresponsibly because they charged him for his care when the facility is partially federally funded.
-CA/O found that the citizen had not disclosed the full amount of his assets on his application for admittance.
-When this was discovered, the facility charged him in accordance with Section 219.16.
-CA/O explained to the citizen that the federal funds to the home came in the form of per diem covering the top thirty percent of actual cost of care.
-He was billed at seventy percent of the actual cost.
-He, therefore, did receive the benefits provided by the federal funding.
+CA/O found on his application for admittance.
+When this was discovered, the plained to the citizen that the federal funds to the home came in cost of care.
+He was billed at seventy percent of actual He, therefore, did receive the benefits provided by the federal funding.